 Call Parking: A Better Way to Go on Hold

 Now, this isn’t to say that the traditional transfer is dead and gone.
 If you already know who you should transfer the call to, then transfer away.
-If you’re not positive the person is at his desk, then do an attended transfer to check.
+If you’re not positive the person is at their desk, then do an attended transfer to check.

 Why Use the Call Park Feature?

-What if the Call Is Parked Forever?
+What if the Call is Parked Forever?

 You can set your system to ring back the call after a predetermined period.
 That means that after “x” minutes, the system transfers the parked call back to the person who parked it in the first place.
 Some systems also have the option to send the parked call to voicemail at this point.
 Ideally, the call gets picked up, but in case it’s not, voicemail is a better option than leaving your caller on hold indefinitely.

-Call Parking With OnSIP
+Call Parking with OnSIP